Last Updated: March 8, 2021

 19. According to statistics for Siri voice search, 44% of smartphone users choose Siri over other virtual helpers.

 The survey was conducted on US citizens, showing Google Assistant is second.
-With third of the users opting for it, it’s still a ways away from Siri.
+With a third of the users opting for it, it’s still a ways away from Siri.

 20. Most smartphone users don’t use Siri, despite 98% of them trying it.